By Kimberly Weaver, MD, as told to Stephanie Watson

 - The selective Janus kinase (JAK) 1 inhibitor upadacitinib (Rinvoq)

-I'm also excited about biologic medications in development that block IL-23.
-For treating another inflammatory disease, psoriasis, head-to-head studies found IL-23 inhibitors to be more effective than ustekinumab (Stelara) and adalimumab (Humira).
+I'm also excited that a medication that blocks IL-23 has been approved for treating moderate to severe Crohn's in adults.
+Risankizumab-rzaa (Skyrizi) was approved in 2022 as the first IL-23 blocker.
+For treating another inflammatory disease -- psoriasis -- head-to-head studies found IL-23 inhibitors to be more effective than ustekinumab (Stelara) and adalimumab (Humira).

 As with most other long-lasting medical conditions, including high blood pressure and diabetes, we still don't have a cure for Crohn's disease.
 It's hard to say how far we are from one.
 Crohn’s disease is complex.
 A combination of genetic, immune system, and environmental and lifestyle factors play a role in causing it.